-MindSet encourages leaders to use their influence (and power!) to help staff members grow and develop in such a manner as to foster greater success both at work and in life.
+MindSet encourages leaders to use their influence (and power!) to help employee growth in such a manner as to foster greater success both at work and in life.
 A lofty goal – one often not easily achieved.

 So it was not surprising when a client recently talked with me about their growing frustration at the degree to which a couple otherwise talented employees seemed to be immune to this leader’s encouragement and tutelage.
 There was so much potential for growth – but the leader’s mentoring efforts seemed to be going largely unheeded by the target staff members.
 Why?